DataBiosphere/toil/docs/running/cloud/azure.rst

 :ref:`prepareAzure`.

 .. warning::
-   Azure support in Toil is still experimental and has limited support!
+   Azure support in Toil is in an experimental state and has limited support!

 .. _prepareAzure: